A Book Editor Can Make You Look Good

 As a writer, you are responsible for writing and revising your book.
-After that, you put your manuscript into the hands of an expert who will put your work through the refining fire.
+After that, you put your manuscript into the hands of a copy editing expert who will put your work through the refining fire.

 Most small publishers have a limited budget, so they can’t afford the many sets of eyes that read manuscripts at big traditional publishing houses.
-A major publisher many spend $15,000-$25,000 or more for copy editing, but it is fairly easy to find various kinds of errors in those books.
-Editing is subjective and perfection does not exist.
+Editing is subjective, and perfection does not exist.
+Seek excellent instead.